 Southern Television began broadcasting an ITV service to the Hampshire area in August 1958.
 Local football highlights first appeared on Sunday 6th November 1966 (2:45-3:30pm), by which time Southern had added the South East corner of England to their coverage area, indeed the 2nd game they recorded was Gillingham 1 Swindon Town 0 on 12th November 1966 (See the matchday programme article here).
 The station continued to turn up at a match on a weekly basis for the rest of the decade, but coverage was severely cut for 1970/71, Southern viewers then saw London Weekend's The Big Match when their local service was not covering a match of their own.
 For 1973/74 Southern appear to have dropped Southern Soccer altogether and merely contributed the odd local game for LWT to screen as the 2nd feature on The Big Match.
 Following a trickle of local programmes thereafter, Brighton's promotion in 1979 meant that the region now had two top flight clubs and this encouraged Southern to revamp their local highlights as The Southern Big Match.

 Maurice Edelston - A former Reading centre forward (70 goals in 202 appearances 1946-52) who had also played in the infamous Berlin Olympics at the age of 18.
-By 1960 he was commentating for BBC radio and in 1968, following his spell with Southern, he presented Match of the Day whilst David Coleman was covering the Olympics.
+By 1960 he was commentating for BBC radio and in 1968, towards the end of his spell with Southern, he commentated for Match of the Day whilst David Coleman was covering the Olympics.
 Edelston was still part of BBC Radio's team when he died in January 1976 having also covered Tennis.

 Simon Smith - A BBC radio football and boxing commentator for many years, he died in the mid-2000's.